Purple Flowering Anthurium

-- Give your Anthurium the best odds of blooming by using a fertilizer high in phosphorus.
+- Give your anthurium the best odds of blooming by using a fertilizer high in phosphorus.

 - Remove spent flowers by trimming at the base of the stem.
-This allows the plant to focus energy into new growth.
+This allows the plant to focus energy on new growth.
 Under the right conditions, Anthurium Purple can bloom several times a year.